chrissy184/SAGML/README.md

 * **REST API Support** :  It has REST APIs to use as deployment tool.

 ## Getting Started
+1. Visit live instance of [Cumulocity IOT ML Workbench](https://www.zmod.org/)
+2. Use your github account or register with us.

 ## Feature(s)
+1. AutoML.
+2. Support for Nueral Network and Workflow for ai projects.
+2. Integration with Cumulocity to import data.
+3. User Interface to drag and drop, edit, train or load model in memory.
+3. Integration with Data Scientist's Tools such as JupyterNotebook and Tensorboard.
+4. Repo (UMOYA CLI) as model management framework for versioning models and its resource (data and code) dependencies.
+5. User specific configurations to connect various tanents.

 ## Getting familiar with Cumulocity IOT ML Workbench :
 It has 6 sections :